devpavth/VibifyRift/README.md

 Contributions are welcome!
 Please fork this repository and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please reach out to me at [your-email@example.com].
+For any inquiries or feedback, please reach out to me at paviguna116@gmail.com.